Select the specific information you would like to have about the transport of pets in cabin:

 You must be at least 16 years of age to travel with an animal.
 You must bring a health certificate indicating your pet’s breed and proof of rabies vaccination.
 You must also bring any additional entry and agricultural documents required by the destination country.

-- Only cats and dogs are allowed in the checked baggage hold.
+- Only cats and dogs are allowed in the cabin.

 Certain breeds of dog are refused entry to some countries or regions.
 We are, therefore, unable to transport the following breeds of dogs or mixed breeds, including one or more of the following breeds:

-- Mastiffs: All breeds including; Argentine (Dogo Argentino), Bandog (Bandogge), South African (Boerboel), Brazilian (Fila Brasileiro), Italian (Cane Corso, Neapolitan), Canary Mastiff (Presa Canario), Japanese Mastiff (Tosa Inu)
+- Mastiffs: All breeds including; Argentine (Dogo Argentino), Bandog (Bandogge/band dog), South African (Boerboel), Brazilian (Fila Brasileiro), Italian (Cane Corso, Neapolitan), Canary Mastiff (Presa Canario), Japanese Mastiff (Tosa Inu)

 - Pit Bulls: all breeds, including American Bully, American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier